-This has the effect of making it really hard to focus.
+This has the effect of making it really hard to stay focused at work.
 Your brain is constantly telling you “this is not rewarding, go get me my quick and easy dopamine fix”.
-Pretty quickly most people give in, open YouTube or Instagram and start scrolling endlessly.
+Pretty quickly most people give in, open YouTube or Instagram or some other social media site and start scrolling endlessly.

 In no time at all, you have wasted most of your morning watching silly videos instead of handling important tasks.
 Now, what you were supposed to complete in 1 hour takes you 4 hours.
 Or, worse never gets done.